Code-Institute-Submissions/getMyTattoo/README.md

 I would like to add an admin dashboard, where an admin can perform various tasks and keep track of users' activity.

-I would like also to connect the website with a payment system, to make the log in function accessible only to users that have paid a fee.
+I would like also to connect the website with a payment system, to make the login function accessible only to users that have paid a fee.

 Other things to implement in the future, are better accessibility and pagination, plus an improved styling for extra-small screens.